oh2mp/esp8266_wattson/Hardware.md

 ![wattson_board_under2_small.jpg](images/wattson_board_under2_small.jpg)

 - Connect ESP8266:s GPIO12 to the point marked as TX.
-- Connect ESP8266:s GPIO13 to the point marked as TX.
+- Connect ESP8266:s GPIO13 to the point marked as RX.

 Cut the lead near the point marked as USB TX.
 If you want to put eg. a toggle switch that you can choose between ESP and USB, connect it to switch between USB TX and ESP.